After rigorous searching for suitable student health insurances online, I stumbled upon the American visitor Insurance.

 In October 2019, the US government during the Trump Administration brought about a new rule.
 All new immigrants who seek an entry into the US effective November 3rd 2019 need to have a US health insurance within the 30 days of the entry or a demonstrate that any unforeseen medical expenses will be covered. when they become permanent residents of the US.

 The proclamation is officially effective on November 3rd 2019 and has ordered consular officers be sure applicants will be covered by good US immigrant health insurance or show they have the financial resources to pay for future medical costs.
-With the outbreak of coronavirus pandemic, travelling has become very challenging.
-The new mutation of the SAR’s virus is more contagious than any other previous mutations.
-Having a travel insurance now to the US is necessary.
+Irrespective of the above mentioned US government proclamation, it is very important to have the best US health insurance.
+Given outbreak of the pandemic, it is very risky to be uninsured in the US even for a short while.
+Till a new immigrant is eligible for domestic US health insurance it is prudent to buy good travel medical insurance

 For many people, this will mean they must have new immigrant health insurance for their stay in the United States.
 This can be a tricky situation since, as my clients inform me, the dates for interviews can be far into the uncertain future, and, technically, there are no official rules of coverage for the insurance as yet (as compared to insurance required for the Schengen visa).
 Fortunately, we have many affordable US immigrant health insurance options available to new immigrants into the US.
 I have had many calls and emails regarding this type of insurance, so this new rule is already impacting individuals applying for a Green Card from abroad for entry into the US.